himada2018/himada2018.github.io/_pages/about.md

 # About Hiro

 Hiro is a lecturer at Royal Holloway, University of London, and a visiting associate professor at the Research Institute for Future Design at the Kochi University of Technology.
-He completed his BA at Sophia University in Japan and MSc (by research) and PhD at University of Kent in the UK.
-After finishing his PhD, he worked at Kochi University of Technology as a postdoctoral fellow.

 His academic interests lie in social and evolutionary psychology and he is interested in understanding cooperation especially in intergroup contexts.
 He has been undertaking a wide range of projects and he addresses questions such as how indirect reciprocity guides (intergroup) cooperation, why people gossip and how it facilitates prosociality within/across group boundaries, and how we can promote intergenerational and post-disaster cooperation.